firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### minFundAmount

-The minimum amount of money that the buyer must leave within the contract.
+The minimum amount of money that the agent must leave within the contract.

 *minFundAmount should be `amountPerRound + oracleFee` to be able to make requests.*